County Adult Assistance Programs (CAAP) Active Caseload

 How the Human Services Agency is Performing

-Active enrollment in CAAP remained level between November 2016 and February 2017, disrupting sevel continuous months of declining participation.
+Active enrollment in CAAP remained relatively level during fiscal year 2016-17, compared with previoud year.
 The CAAP caseload has been in overall decline for the past five years, generally mirroring the regional decline in unemployment, although at a slightly slower rate due to San Francisco’s improved economic conditions.
 Between Fiscal Year (FY) 2010-11 and Fiscal Year 2015-16, the average monthly CAAP caseload declined from 7,515 to 5,496, or roughly 27%.

 Description of CAAP Programs: